KLM fleet

-The Dutch flag carrier airline KLM operates a fleet of 124 aircraft.
-The narrow-body fleet is composed of mostly Boeing 737 Next Generation aircraft which will be replaced by Airbus A320neo family aircraft.
+KLM operates a fleet of 125 aircraft.
+The narrow-body fleet consists of mostly Boeing 737 Next Generation aircraft which will be replaced by Airbus A320neo family aircraft.
 Airbus A330, Boeing 777 and Boeing 787 Dreamliner wide-body aircraft are used on medium and long-haul flights.
 In September 2023, Air France-KLM announced an order for 50 Airbus A350 aircraft which will be shared between KLM and Air France to replace their aging Airbus A330 and Boeing 777-200ER aircraft.

 Current fleet

-As of September 2025, KLM operates the following aircraft:
+As of September 2026, KLM operates the following aircraft: